Distinguishing Leavitt algebras among Leavitt path algebras of finite graphs by Serre property: Results

 \begin{rmk}[Serre's conjecture for graph $C^*$-algebras] For graph $C^*$-algebras where the concepts of projective and free modules are not formally considered in the definition of $\mathcal V$-monoids, motivated by Lemma~\ref{thmfree}, we take a monoidal approach to address this question.

 For a finite graph $E$, we say that the \emph{Serre's conjecture holds} in $C^*(E)$ if for each $v\in E^{0}$ , there is a positive integer $k$ such that $v=k1_{E}$ in the graph monoid $M_{E}$.

-Given that Question~\ref{questionpure} holds in the setting of graph $C^*$-algebras \cite[Theorem~6.3.1, Remark 6.3.2]{AAS}, writing Theorem~\ref{calssthm} mutatis mutandis in the $C^*$-setting, shows that for a finite graph $E$, the graph $C^*$-algebra $C^{\ast }(E)$ has the Serre's conjecture property if and only if, for some $n>0$, $C^{\ast }(E)$ is isomorphic to the Cuntz algebra $\mathcal{O}_{n}$ (note that we include also $n=0$ and $n=1$ here). \end{rmk}
+Given that Question~\ref{questionpure} has a positive answer in the setting of graph $C^*$-algebras (the Kirchberg-Phillips Theorem)~\cite[Theorem~6.3.1, Remark 6.3.2]{AAS}, writing Theorem~\ref{calssthm} mutatis mutandis in the $C^*$-setting, shows that for a finite graph $E$, the graph $C^*$-algebra $C^{\ast }(E)$ has the Serre's conjecture property if and only if, for some $n>0$, $C^{\ast }(E)$ is isomorphic to the Cuntz algebra $\mathcal{O}_{n}$ (note that we include also $n=0$ and $n=1$ here).

+We note that a positive answer to the Kirchberg-Phillips question for $C^*$-algebras was obtained by using sophisticated analytical tools and topological methods, using approximations and limits applicable to a normed vector space~\cite{Ror}.
+Such tools are not available for Leavitt path algebras making the algebraic Kirchberg-Phillips question an open question. \end{rmk}